WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 #### Arguments

-1. *from* - Mandatory argument: accepts a *Long* value representing epoch timestamp which defines the start of the query span, By default the `createdTime` field is used for comparision, but this can be overriden to use `endedTime` by using the `timeComparator` argument.
+1. *from* - Mandatory argument: accepts a *Long* value representing the epoch timestamp which defines the start of the query span, By default, the `createdTime` field is used for comparison, but this can be overriden to use `endedTime` by using the `timeComparator` argument.

-2. *to* - Mandatory argument: accepts a *Long* value representing epoch timestamp which defines the end of the query span, By default the `createdTime` field is used for comparision, but this can be overriden to use `endedTime` by using the `timeComparator` argument.
+2. *to* - Mandatory argument: accepts a *Long* value representing epoch timestamp which defines the end of the query span, By default, the `createdTime` field is used for comparison, but this can be overridden to use `endedTime` by using the `timeComparator` argument.

-3. *timeComparator* - Optional argument: accepts a value of `QueryTimeType` type, This defines which field should `from` and `to` arguments use for retrieving documents, Accepted values are `createdTime` and `endedTime`.
+3. *timeComparator* - Optional argument: accepts a value of `QueryTimeType` type.
+This defines which field should `from` and `to` arguments use for retrieving documents.
+Accepted values are `createdTime` and `endedTime`.

-4. *filter* - Optional argument: accepts an *TaskLegDetailsFilters* object, This is used to filter results based on a user defined criteria, Refer to the [filtering section](#support-for-filtering-data) for more details.
+4. *filter* - Optional argument: accepts an *TaskLegDetailsFilters* object.
+This is used to filter results based on user-defined criteria.
+Refer to the [filtering section](#support-for-filtering-data) for more details.

-5. *aggregations* - Optional argument: accepts a List of `TaskLegV2Aggregation`, This is used to perform aggregations over data.
+5. *aggregations* - Optional argument: accepts a List of TaskLegV2Aggregation.
+This is used to perform aggregations over data.
 Refer to the [aggregations section](#performing-aggregations) for more details.

-6. *aggregationInterval*- Optional argument: accepts a `IntervalData` object, This is used when time-based aggregation needs to be performed.
+6. *aggregationInterval*- Optional argument: accepts an `IntervalData` object.
+This is used when time-based aggregation needs to be performed.
 Refer to the [aggregations section](#interval-based-group-bys) for more details.

-7. *pagination* - Optional argument: accepts an object of `Pagination` object, This is used to perform pagination.
+7. *pagination* - Optional argument: accepts an object of `Pagination` object.
+This is used to perform pagination.
 Refer to the [pagination section](#pagination-support-1) for more details.

 | Scenario Description                                                                                                       | Query                                                               | Response                                                                  |
 | -------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------- | ------------------------------------------------------------------------- |